atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1 4
 , izj »
-As to you, .Maria, I suppose he would not have yoti married at all, but keep you at home to look after the pigs and chickens. — But this brother of yours, my dear. — Why didn’t you bring him with you?
+As to you, .Maria, I suppose he would not have yoti married at all, but keep you at home to look after the pigs and chickens. --But this brother of yours, my dear. --Why didn’t you bring him with you?
 Here is no man, you know, in this place, and where there is a scarcity must: take up with what we can find."
 /
 r
-Indeed, Miss Lumley, " said Fanny, who was fond of Charles, I , I do not think my brother despicable— — • he may not be quite fo polish as the men in London, yet I dare say there are many women who would love Charles exceedingly."
+Indeed, Miss Lumley, " said Fanny, who was fond of Charles, I , I do not think my brother despicable----• he may not be quite fo polish as the men in London, yet I dare say there are many women who would love Charles exceedingly."
 /